alexrodriguez-0/Escape_Velocity_Library/README.md

 ### Centers and systemic velocity
 The cluster sky center and systemic redshift are iteratively refined (default ~10 iterations) using galaxies in $0.2\le r_\perp/r_{200}\le 1.0$ to symmetrize the phase space.
 Outliers at $|v_{\rm los}|>4500\,\mathrm{km\,s^{-1}}$ are removed a priori.

+### $M_{200}$ Starting Estimate
+The model implicitly assumes an initial guess for the cluster mass to bin the phase-space data and measure the sampling.
+The weak covariance of this starting estimate is elaborated upon in Rodriguez et al. 2025, where it is found to not be of significant concern.

 ---

 ## Reproducibility tips